 Students and employees are both covered under the Drug Free Schools and Communities Act.
-Mines will impose sanctions on any student or employee found to be in violation of campus standards as outlined in the Student Code of Conduct or the Drug Free Workplace policy, respectively.
+Mines will impose assigned outcomes or sanctions to any student or employee found to be in violation of campus standards as outlined in the Student Code of Conduct or the Drug Free Workplace policy, respectively.
 Sanctions include, but are not limited to:

-- required completion of an appropriate educational or rehabilitation program; - probation, suspension, or expulsion from Mines; and/or referral to the appropriate law enforcement authorities for criminal prosecution.
+- required completion of an appropriate educational or rehabilitation program; - probation, suspension, or expulsion from Mines; and/or - referral to the appropriate law enforcement authorities for criminal prosecution.